 Are ‘Complementary Policies’ Substitutes?
-Evidence from Public Spending on R&D (JMP)
+Evidence from R&D Subsidies in the UK (JMP)

 Disentangling Uncertainty and Salience: The Case of Solar Self-Consumption (with Eoghan McKenna)

-Uncertainty and salience can have dramatically different policy implications, but the distinction between them is not always entirely clear.
+Uncertainty and salience effects lead to different policy implications, but the distinction between them is not always entirely clear in empirical studies of consumer behavior.
 We use high-frequency data on solar energy generation and electricity consumption to disentangle rational habits from endowment salience effects.
 We test how providing real-time information regarding onsite solar generation affects household electricity consumption substitution patterns.
 Preliminary results suggest that households behave rationally towards uncertainty but do not fully optimize with respect to endowments that are imperfectly salient.
 With increased salience, the endowment elasticity increases by 4 percent on average and up to 18 percent depending on time of year and day.
 Continued work is applying econometric and machine learning methods to derive salience-adjusted self-consumption counterfactuals and welfare effects.
 The methods can be applied in other settings with misoptimizing consumers.

 “To Buy or Lease?
 Business Model Consumer Preferences in the Residential Solar PV Market,” (R&R with The Energy Journal) (with Harrison Fell and Ben Sigrin)

 “Identifying Collaboration and Product Market Rivalry Effects on Innovation”

 “Directed Technological Change: Evidence from Horizon 2020” (with Myra Mohnen and Ralf Martin)

 “The Role of Gender in R&D and Innovation” (with Myra Mohnen)

 “Steering the Climate: Comment” (with L. Mattauch and others)